pop up description layer

 SPC Michael A. DiRaimondo [MO]

-SPC Christopher A. Golby [C]
+SPC Christopher A. Golby [CE]

-SPC Nathaniel H. Johnson [C]
+SPC Nathaniel H. Johnson [CE]

 SSG Craig Davis